-You can make this with chunky peel or fine-cut shreds depending on which texture you prefer — the choice is yours
+For a winning breakfast, make this wonderful three-fruit marmalade.
+You can try it with chunky peel or fine-cut shreds, depending on which texture you prefer.

-1 Wash and dry the fruit then halve and squeeze the juice into a jug.
+Wash and dry the fruit, then halve and squeeze the juice into a jug.
 Scoop out the pips and white membrane from the fruit halves with a spoon or small knife and tie together in a muslin bag.
-Finely chop the peel — either by hand with a knife or in a food processor or mincer.
-Alternatively, cut into fine shreds.
+Finely chop the peel – either with a knife or in a food processor.

-3 The following day, bring the mixture to the boil and simmer gently, uncovered, for 1½ to 2 hours until the fruit is tender and the contents of the pan have reduced by half.
+The following day, bring the mixture to the boil and simmer gently, uncovered, for 1½-2 hours until the fruit is tender and the contents of the pan have reduced by half.

-5 Skim any foam from the surface with a slotted spoon then leave the marmalade to cool for 5–10 minutes until a skin forms on the surface.
-Stir gently to distribute the peel then pour into warm, sterilised jars — see the Cook's Tip on page 38.
+Skim foam from the surface with a spoon, then cool for 5-10 minutes until a skin forms on the surface.
+Stir to distribute the peel, then pour into warm, sterilised jars.
 Seal, label and store in a cool, dark place for up to a year.
 Once opened, store in the fridge for up to a month.

 To sterilise the lids and jars, wash in warm soapy water and rinse well.
 Place the jars in a preheated oven at 150ºC, gas mark 2 for 10 minutes until dry.
 If using Kilner jars with rubber seals, boil the seals instead of putting in the oven with the jars.